 By tying an overhand not in the end of the floss.

-By doing this, every time you wrap around and you smooth out the floss like a ribbon you don’t have to worry about it slipping through your fingers at the end, because you now have “a little handle” or a warning system so to speak to keep your hands from sliding off.
+By doing this, every time you wrap around and smooth out the floss like a ribbon you don’t have to worry about it slipping through your fingers at the end because you now have a stopper or a warning system so to speak, to keep your hands from sliding off.

 Also whats great about this, is that when you are done with that material; lets say you cut enough for two flies and need to stop before the second, you can leave it on the bench and not have to worry that It is going to split into a few strands or create a knot.

 Here we see a mess, The aftermath of cutting off your excess materials after making a Floss body.
 Normally this would be a pain to deal with.